-Your Audit Data Belongs to You.
-Here's How to Make Sure Your Platform Agrees.
+Your Discovery Data Belongs to Your Firm.
+Make Sure Your Platform Agrees.

 He wasn't worried about a specific engagement.
 He was worried about everything.
-Eighteen months of client data, audit findings, interview transcripts, analysis, and scoring models sitting inside a platform he didn't control.
-And no clear way to get it out.
+Eighteen months of client data, audit findings, interview transcripts, analysis, and scoring models sitting inside a platform his team didn't control.
+And no clear way to get any of it out.

 The Question Your Prospects Are Already Asking